Airbnb vs Vrbo: How to Choose the Best Platform for Your Property

 How the Fees Stack Up

-Airbnb charges hosts a service fee of about 3-5% per booking, while guests cover additional service and cleaning fees.
+Airbnb charges professional hosts a service fee of about 15.5% per booking, while guests cover the cleaning fees.
 It’s straightforward and widely accepted.

 Vrbo offers two payment models: an 8% fee per booking or a flat annual subscription (around $599).
 For properties that book frequently, the flat fee can lead to savings over time.
 It’s a flexible setup, especially for owners with in-demand homes.